Social Entrepreneurship Program

 While our core mission is to provide students with the skills necessary to establish new social ventures, many of our alumni use their SE skills to serve on nonprofit boards of directors.

 Social Entrepreneurship is a relatively new academic field.
-A significant investment has been made by the Brock Social Entrepreneurship program to contribute to the understanding of social enterprise in a Christian context.
-To that end, faculty members contribute to the global conversation on social enterprise by writing and publishing articles related to two main topics, religiously motivated charitable giving and competition among nonprofits in donor markets.
-Some sample work includes:
+A significant investment has been made by the Brock Social Entrepreneurship program to contribute to the understanding of social enterprise & ethical formation in a Christian context.
+To that end, faculty members contribute to the global conversation on social enterprise by writing and publishing articles related to two main topics, management of nonprofit/social enterprise organizations and the development of ethical behaviors in business managers.
+Some sample work from our faculty includes:

 III.
 Social Entrepreneurship service and co-curricular activities: